cicalese/docker-wikifarm/README.md

 1. `config`: MediaWiki configuration files, including `Config.php`, which is copied from the `config` directory to the `volumes\config` directory by build_wikifarm.sh
-1. instances: instance files for the wikis, including configuration, branding (i.e. logo and favicon), and images
+1. `instances`: instance files for the wikis, including configuration, branding (i.e. logo and favicon), and images

 ### wikifarm